Skip to main content

 Frequently Asked Questions

-No. Board treasurers need to verify what staff report, not operate the accounting system.
-GrantPipe provides a read-only treasurer view that shows restricted fund balances, grant compliance status, and audit readiness without requiring QuickBooks access.
+No. Your job is to check what staff report, not to run the books.
+GrantPipe gives you a read-only treasurer view.
+It shows restricted fund balances, grant compliance status, and audit readiness.
+You do not need a QuickBooks login or any training.

-GrantPipe preserves all historical board reports, audit prep status snapshots, and the restricted fund ledger.
-Onboarding a new treasurer is a matter of granting the viewer role, not reconstructing two years of institutional memory.
+GrantPipe keeps every past report, audit snapshot, and the full restricted fund ledger.
+Onboarding a new treasurer means granting the viewer role.
+It does not mean rebuilding two years of memory from a shared drive.